Master of Science in Nursing and Post-Master of Science in Nursing Certificate

-- You will receive an admission letter from Graduate Studies following submission of your application and transcripts.
+You will receive an admission letter from the Graduate School following submission of your application and transcripts.
 This does not indicate admission to the School of Nursing Graduate program.

-- Acceptance of graduate transfer courses by Graduate Studies does not mean that the courses fulfill course requirement in MSN courses.
-See the WKU Graduate Catalog for transfer policies.
+Acceptance of graduate transfer courses by the Graduate School does not mean that the courses fulfill course requirement in MSN courses.
+Review the WKU Graduate Catalog for transfer policies.

-- 3 professional references on form provided to include nurse manager or nurse administrator and nursing faculty if you have graduated from BSN program was in past 3 years.
+- WKU SONAH Graduate Nursing Reference form (electronic format) (PDF) completed by three (3) professional references to include nurse manager or nurse administrator and nursing faculty (if you have graduated from a BSN program in the past three (3) years).

 - Professional resume or CV

-All program admission materials must be received prior to the due date noted on the program webpage.
-We suggest you submit the School of Nursing materials electronically to Deanna.firstname.lastname@example.org.
-An interview may be offered following a review of admission materials.
-Completion of an interview and acceptance by Graduate Studies does not assure acceptance into the MSN program.
+A phone interview may be offered following a review of admission materials.
+Completion of an interview and acceptance by the Graduate School does not assure acceptance into the MSN program or certificate.
 Admission is competitive.

 WKU Tuition & Fees